 A bill that would make certain police disciplinary records public — such as those related to sexual assault or sustained dishonesty — has passed the House.

-A lawsuit has also been filed by the ACLU and media organizations demanding the public release of the "Laurie List" of police disciplinary records under the state's right-to-know law.
+A Superior Court judge recently sided with the ACLU and media organizations demanding the public release of the "Laurie List" of police disciplinary records under the state's right-to-know law.
+The state plans to appeal that decision.
+Read more about the 'Laurie List' debate

-The governor's 2020-2021 budget also includes funding for more police body cameras.
+The House 2020-2021 budget also includes funding for cameras in state police cruisers.

 CONTACT ELECTED OFFICIALS »